animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 > &ensp;&ensp;&ensp;&ensp;&ensp; - Sonnet 66, Shakespeare.

 > [!NOTE]
-> The magnitude of the relevance of "Art made tongue-tied by authority and folly, doctor-like controlling skill" is impossible to communicate.
-I worked under Chenliang and the university's arbitrations as "captive good attending to captain evil," devotedly and faithfully serving them, beyond their highest expectations, within what was physically and temporally afforded me, and even beyond that.
-And indeed, "doctor-like" controlling skill is the analogy Shakespeare turned to, to describe the kind of authority that governs, not just Chenliang's group, but most of the university, academia, and — most un-medically — medicine.
+> The relevance of "Art made tongue-tied by authority and folly, doctor-like controlling skill" is impossible to communicate.
+I worked under Chenliang and the university's arbitrations as "captive good attending to captain evil."
+"Doctor-like" controlling skill is the analogy Shakespeare turned to, to describe the kind of authority that governs, not just Chenliang's group, but most of the university, academia, and — most un-medically — medicine.
 My intuitive ideas, ahead of their time, were often preemptively dismissed and disregarded, until I found the right phrasing and pictures for the faculty to teach and convince them.
 "Simple truth miscall'd simplicity."
-The CS department's faculty, with occasional exception, couldn't hear anything that their minds didn't want to, that they hadn't already internalized for multiple decades during their careers, that they weren't already clinically versed on, taught to them by their schools, normalized by their colleagues, and standardized.
-"And strength by limping sway disabled," as I limp both in my words here to re-visit the traumas (having edited this paragraph many times against the existing linguistic voice's resistance), and literally, to walk, from the eczema on my legs, caused throughout my PhD by anxiety, and currently by the stress of describing the faith forsworn and right perfection disgrace'd while I was coerced, abused ("treated"), and worked there.
+The CS department's faculty, with occasional exception, couldn't hear anything that they hadn't already internalized for multiple decades during their careers, that they weren't already clinically versed on, taught to them by their schools, normalized by their colleagues, and standardized.
+"And strength by limping sway disabled," as I limp both in my words here to re-visit the traumas (having edited this paragraph many times), and literally, to walk, from the eczema on my legs, caused throughout my PhD by anxiety, and currently by the stress of describing the faith forsworn and right perfection disgrace'd while I was coerced, abused ("treated"), and worked there.
->
-> <p align="center">· · ☽ · ·</p>
 >
 > My mom told me the Russian translation of this sonnet translates the last line to mean, that there is somebody in the narrator's life, for him, for whom he still has reason to live.
 >